MESAlumniAssn/docs/docs/how_to/gallery.md

    ![Compressed Image](https://ik.imagekit.io/pwxm960evbp/MES-AA/Docs/tiny_2kDUl5wwi.jpg?updatedAt=1631774828016)
 2. Log in to the Association's [**Imagekit.io account**](https://imagekit.io/login/)
 3. Navigate to `MES-AA/Gallery` on the dashboard and drop the compressed images
-4. Ensure that the number of images do not exceed 50
+4. Ensure that the number of images does not exceed 50